About DI Temple

 In her working life, Deb has been able to work alongside a number of senior investigating officers as they’ve investigated major crime, murder, missing persons, abduction and kidnaps.
 She’s been at the 7am starts and 3am finishes, the ‘golden hour’s’, the highs, the lows, the breakthroughs, arrests, the slog.
 The politics.

 For three years she worked in the missing adults and children arena, with police, government policy advisers and charities.
-Latterly, she conducted lifestyle inquiries for international blue chip companies into the lives of billionaires, millionaires and politically exposed people around the world.
-She has a master’s degree in historical research.
+Latterly, she conducted ‘know your customer’ inquiries for international blue chip companies.
+She has a master’s degree in historical research and is a trustee for Locate International, a charity dedicated to the investigation of missing people on behalf of their families.